The Wayward Cloud: Production

+Bridge of Light, where some scenes of the film were shot.

 This was the sequel to one of Tsai's previous films, What Time Is It There?
 The Wayward Cloud was filmed in Kaohsiung, Taiwan.
 It was shot in various landmark locations in the area, including Dragon and Tiger Pagodas and Love River.

 Release

 The film grossed more than NT$20 million in its theatrical release in Taiwan; it was a big commercial achievement for the Taiwan film industry since most Taiwan films' ticket sales totaled under NT$1 million at the time.
 It has a 78% rating on Rotten Tomatoes based on 27 reviews, with a weighted average of 6.96/10.
 The site's consensus reads: "The Wayward Cloud may baffle more literally minded viewers, but its surreal pleasures will resonate with fans of thoroughly unique cinema."
 The film was Taiwan's official entry for the 78th Academy Awards in the foreign-language category.
 It was released on DVD by Strand Home Video in 2008.